Annie Barnes (suffragist): Later life

 Barnes was a Labour member of Stepney Metropolitan Borough Council from 1934 to 1937, and again from 1941 to 1949.
 In 1938 she joined the Charity Organization Society which was active in assisting the poor but it had a poor reputation.
 Under her advice the organisation changed its name to remove the word "charity" to assist those who received their philanthropy.

 She and her husband were bombed out during the Second World War and lived for a time at Toynbee Hall.

 She continued to keep in contact with Sylvia Pankhurst until she emigrated to Ethiopia in 1955.

 Brian Harrison recorded 2 oral history interviews with Barnes, in November and December 1974, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 Barnes talks extensively about Sylvia Pankhurst as well as her work for the Labour Party.

 Death and legacy

-Barnes died on 22 February 1982 in East Ham.
-The accounts of Barnes's life were in part inspiration for the film Suffragette.
+Barnes died on 22 February 1982 in East Ham, London, England.
+The accounts of Barnes's life were in part inspiration for the 2015 film Suffragette.